Ocean Pointe, Hawaii

 Ocean Pointe is a housing development and a census-designated place (CDP) located in the ʻEwa District and the City & County of Honolulu on the leeward side of Oʻahu in Hawaiʻi about 15 mi from Honolulu.
-As of the 2010 Census, the CDP had a total population of 8,361.
+As of the 2020 census, Ocean Pointe had a population of 14,965.
 This general area was previously known just as ʻEwa.
 In the late 19th century to early 20th century, ʻEwa was one of the large population centers on the Island of Oʻahu, with industry focused around sugar cane production.
 The ʻEwa Mill was a major employer that set up residential villages.
 Sugar cane is no longer grown on the ʻEwa Plain and Ocean Pointe is now part of Oʻahu's new suburban growth center—an area of substantial sprawl spreading unbroken to the south to ʻEwa Beach, north to Honouliuli, and west to Kalaeloa and Kapolei.
 This area is now referred to as Oʻahu's Second City, with a city center (downtown) located in Kapolei.